zulqarnain02/FI-INVENTORIES-MANAGEMENT/README.md

 ### 3. Creating the `ca.pem` file

 For secure SSL connections to your PostgreSQL database, you will need a `ca.pem` file.
-This file is provided by your database hosting provider (e.g., Aiven, ElephantSQL).
+This file is provided by your database hosting provider (e.g., Aiven, ElephantSQL).`i used Aiven`

 1. Download the `ca.pem` file from your database provider's dashboard.
 2. Place it in a secure location within your project or on your system.